friendofsvelte/tipex/README.md

 ### Control System

-Tipex features an intelligent control system that automatically detects which interface to display:
+Tipex features a simple and flexible control system:

 1. **Default Controls** (automatic when no `controlComponent` is provided):
-    - Pre-built formatting toolbar
+    - Pre-built formatting toolbar with essential editing tools
-    - Customizable through the `utilities` snippet
+    - Built-in utility buttons (copy, link management)
     - Perfect for quick implementation

 2. **Custom Controls** (when `controlComponent` snippet is provided):
     - Full control over the editor interface
     - Complete customization freedom
+    - Can extend default controls or create entirely new interfaces
     - Ideal for specialized use cases

-This automatic detection eliminates the need for boolean flags and provides a cleaner API.
+This simple approach provides maximum flexibility while maintaining ease of use.

 ### Extension System